 Medical Education and Research

-With The University of Texas System and The University of Texas at Austin, Seton is advancing graduate medical education and translational research.
-Seton offers 11 residency and seven fellowship programs at Seton facilities and manages a growing number of clinical research projects.
-Seton will build Dell Seton Medical Center at The University of Texas, a modern teaching hospital, on campus.
-It will be surrounded by UT-Austin’s new Dell Medical School and its research facilities.
-These initiatives are expected to increase the supply of physicians and other caregivers in Central Texas, and to foster leading edge therapies.
-Commercialization of some treatments will propel economic development in the region.
+With The University of Texas System and The University of Texas at Austin, Seton is advancing innovative medical education and research.
+Seton hosts 12 residencies, five fellowship programs and a nurse residency program.
+Seton will open Dell Seton Medical Center at The University of Texas, a modern teaching hospital.
+It will be surrounded by the university’s new Dell Medical School and related medical research facilities.
+These initiatives are expected to increase the supply of physicians and other caregivers in Central Texas and foster leading edge therapies.
+Commercialization of new treatments and medical devices will propel economic development in the region.

-Seton, a Catholic ministry, is a member of Ascension, the nation’s largest nonprofit healthcare system.
-Chaplains are available to provide spiritual and emotional support to patients and their families.
+Chaplains of different faiths are available to provide spiritual and emotional support to patients and their families.
 Seton hosts an accredited interfaith clinical pastoral education program and offers an end-of-life volunteer companion program called No One Dies Alone.